sarahelfeel04/25LPCVC_Track1_Classification_Sample_Solution/README.md

 # LPCVC 2025 Track 1 - Image classification for different lighting conditions and styles

+## For Submissions

+Check out [this repo](https://github.com/lpcvai/25LPCVC_AIHub_Guide) for more details on how to run models on AIHub.

 ## Overview

 This repository contains Python scripts designed to manage, compile, evaluate, and submit machine learning models using the `qai_hub` library.